 Work Shared in CORE

 Other Publications“Shaping the Stream: The techniques and troubles of algorithmic recommendation,” The Cambridge Companion to Music and Digital Culture, eds.
-N. Cook, D. Trippett, M. Ingalls, and P. Webb (co-authored with Nick Seaver). (revision submitted and accepted, August 2016)
+N. Cook, D. Trippett, M. Ingalls, and P. Webb (co-authored with Nick Seaver). (expected summer 2019)